 This checklist has seen lots of tweaks borne of travel mishaps.
 Once, I forgot to add pajamas to the list, which made settling in on our first night really hard.
 Another time, a child who’d jumped in the car after playing in the yard arrived to our summer lake weekend barefoot and without a single pair of shoes packed.
 Most recently, one of the kids followed the checklist marvelously to pack his bag BUT said left the bag sitting on the bedroom floor—something we didn’t realize until we were hundreds of miles from home.
-So take advantage of our fumbles, and print yourself a copy or two.
+So take advantage of our fumbles, and print yourself a copy with text or with pictures.

 - Slide the checklist into a clear page protector/binder sleeve.
 Use dry or wet erase markers to add quantities next to listed items, add items, and provide notes, etc.